The Spectrum Retreat Review

 The Spectrum Retreat 7

 Everyone loves additional attention when staying at a hotel, especially one as lavish as the art-deco inspired Penrose Hotel.
-The intriguing locale is hiding a secret, one that you’ll uncover throughout the dark sci-fi narrative.
-From the moment you open your hotel room door for your daily morning personalized wake-up call from the manager, you realize that your stay at the Penrose is anything, but ordinary.
-For starters, you begin to receive cryptic messages and calls on your futuristic phone, from a woman called Cooper.
-There is also the revolving door at the hotel entrance, which doesn’t actually have an exit to the outside (it just goes around and around).
+The intriguing locale is hiding a secret, one that you'll uncover throughout the dark sci-fi narrative.
+From the moment you open your hotel room door for your daily morning personalized wake-up call from the manager, you realize that your stay at the Penrose is anything but ordinary.
+For starters, you begin to receive cryptic messages and calls on your futuristic phone from a woman called Cooper.
+There is also the revolving door at the hotel entrance, which doesn't actually have an exit to the outside (it just goes around and around).
 Did I mention that mannequin-like robots run the hotel?

-When you are not wondering the pristine halls of the hotel, you are using your phone to help you solve interactive environmental puzzles.
+When you are not wandering the pristine halls of the hotel, you are using your phone to help you solve interactive environmental puzzles.
 At first, you are tasked with exchanging colors to safely pass through the corresponding barrier before reaching the exit.
 Each of the five floors in the game represents five sets of challenges for you to complete, each with a number of increasingly complex puzzles to solve.
-For example, the first floor only uses two colors, orange and white, but later on, you’ll gain blue and green to complicate things, not to mention the game throws new mechanics at you.
-As you progress through the floors, the puzzles become much more complex in nature, but never felt too overwhelming.
+For example, the first floor only uses two colors, orange and white, but later on, you'll gain blue and green to complicate things, not to mention the game throws new mechanics at you.
+As you progress through the floors, the puzzles become much more complex in nature but never feel too overwhelming.

 The hotel exploration feels slow or sluggish as you are required to backtrack throughout to find the proper clues hidden on other floors and return to the keypads to unlock the next set of puzzles.
 The game does some interesting things to help remedy the slow pacing when you are exploring the hotel later in the game that fits within the simulation narrative.
 The overall sound design in the game is spot on, from the voice acting to the atmospheric music played when solving puzzles.
-If you get stuck on how to proceed while exploring the Penrose, you’ll get a bit of a nudge from Cooper on where to go next or what to interact with.
-There are two different endings to the game depending upon a choice given to you at the end of the game, however, once completed, you are only presented with the option of starting a new game.
-There isn’t a chapter select or save states to continue from.
+If you get stuck on how to proceed while exploring the Penrose, you'll get a bit of a nudge from Cooper on where to go next or what to interact with.
+There are two different endings to the game depending upon a choice given to you at the end; however, once completed, you are only presented with the option of starting a new game.
+There isn't a chapter select or save states to continue from.
 At first, I was disappointed, especially since the endings are tied to separate achievements, but the more I thought about it, the more it made sense within the context of the game.
-You are stuck in a neverending simulated loop, or waking up, crossing off the same day on your calendar before walking downstairs to your premade perfect breakfast.
+You are stuck in a neverending simulated loop of waking up, crossing off the same day on your calendar before walking downstairs to your premade perfect breakfast.

 Simply Put

 The Spectrum Retreat is an emotional narrative combined with enjoyable puzzle solving using unique gameplay mechanics.
-The story is well-told, and I was amazed at how the simulated world begins to feel broken the closer you get to the truth as if you are rejected this reality.
-The mannequin-like staff works beautifully with the style of the hotel, except the couple of times where they suddenly appear behind you.
+The story is well-told, and I was amazed at how the simulated world begins to feel broken the closer you get to the truth, as if you are rejecting this reality.
+The mannequin-like staff works beautifully with the style of the hotel, except for the couple of times where they suddenly appear behind you.
 The backtracking does slow down the pacing of the game, and I do wish there was some rewind function for some of the longer puzzles, as having to restart them is a bit of a nuisance.
 Considering that the puzzles may have dozens of interactable blocks to mess around with, I do understand it may be asking too much without having to overhaul the puzzle system.

 More Reviews on SelectButton